ntlind/tensorflow-gru-example/README.md

 * **Part 2.
 Optimizing Parameters & Forecasting Dish Subscribers** - Test parameter adjustments and create final forecasts for comparison against Professor Fader's 14.5% MAPE.

 ## Model Results
-Our ensembled GRU performs extremely well, consistently delivering a **< 8.5% out-of-sample MAPE** when forecasting over a two-year period.
+Our ensembled GRU performs extremely well, consistently delivering a **7.9% out-of-sample MAPE** when forecasting over a two-year period.
 When this error term is compared to the Weibull-Gamma's 18% OOS MAPE, we'd clearly prefer to use GRUs over parametric methods when modeling time-series data with exogeneous covariates.

+As if we weren't already impressed, **Dish's recently-released new customer acquisition number for Q1 2017 was 547K, putting our forecast within <0.5% of the real-world observed value.**

 ![Visual of Final Model](http://i65.tinypic.com/315kjeu.png)